Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 - Non-U.S. Citizen Student/Graduate of International Medical School (Non-U.S. IMG): A non-U.S. citizen who attends or graduated from an international medical school.

 Comprehensive Osteopathic Medical Licensing Examination.
 The COMLEX, administered by the National Board of Osteopathic Medical Examiners, is a three-step examination that assesses medical knowledge and clinical skills and serves as the osteopathic physician’s primary pathway to licensure.
-Students in U.S. osteopathic medical schools typically take the Level 1 examination at the end of their second year.
+Students in U.S. DO-granting medical schools typically take the Level 1 examination at the end of their second year.
 The Level 2-Cognitive Evaluation examination and the Level 2-Performance Evaluation Examination must be taken and passed before graduation.
 The Level 3 examination typically is taken during or after the first year of residency training.

 Any two applicants who link their rank order lists in an NRMP Match.
 Applicants who participate in the same Match as a couple form pairs of choices on their primary rank order lists, which are considered in rank order when the matching algorithm is processed.
 A couple matches to the most preferred pair of programs where each partner has been offered a position.